 Mining Regulation is in Place to Protect Investors and Companies

-National Instrument 43-101 Regulates Mining in Canada
+National Instrument 43-101

-Mining Technical Reports Should Be Simple
+Mining Technical Reports

-Technical reports reveal information about a company’s mineral projects.
-Form 43-101F1” which helps ensure that disclosed information is complete and easy to read and understand.
+Technical reports contain information about a company’s mineral projects.
+Form 43-101F1 helps ensure disclosed information is complete, accurate, and useful to investors.

-There are two types of technical mining reports, early stage exploration property reports and advanced property reports.
+There are two types of technical mining reports: early stage exploration property reports and advanced property reports.
 NI 43-101 contains specific requirements for the contents of each type of technical report and instructions on what information must be included.

 Mining Experts Can Assist Investors